altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 ~Light danced across the white cloth table.~
 *Martha ideally played with the curtain drawstring of the window next to her.*
-~Rossin sitting across from her, he only had to switch to allow them in.~ ~he insisted on only the most expensive place to eat.~ ~he clained that there was a higher quality to the food.~ ~and that she would need it.~
+~Rossin sitting across from her, he only had to switch to allow them in.~ ~He insisted on only the most expensive place to eat.~ ~He clained that there was a higher quality to the food.~ ~And that she would need it.~
 ~The other patrons wore fancy clothes.~
-*they stole small snapshots from fancy phones*
+*They stole small snapshots from fancy phones*
-~the pictures were of her bloody shirt.~
+~The pictures were of her bloody shirt.~
 ~She watched them.~
-~most fiddled with phones, other’s stiffled laugher.~ "Rossin, would you mind..."
+~Most fiddled with phones, other’s stiffled laugher.~ "Rossin, would you mind..."
 }
 {
 *He glanced at where she was looking, turned back to her and nodded.*
 *She flipped the switch.*
-~her perspective twisted about until she saw Rossin in her place.~ `Hooks.ignore(~self~) && .delete(media:contain(~self~) | break.` *She turned and saw the phones slip back into purses and tuxedo suit pants.*
+~Her perspective twisted about until she saw Rossin in her place.~ `Hooks.ignore(~Self~) && .delete(~media~.contain(~Self~) | break.` *She turned and saw the phones slip back into purses and tuxedo suit pants.*
 "Martha, before you switch back..."
 *She nodded,*
-"what is it?"
+"What is it?"
-*a server passed though her - she reacted only slightly.*
+*A server passed though her - she reacted only slightly.*
-~she felt nothing - but still had braced for a crash.~ "I would like to taste some of the food, if that’s alright."
+~She felt nothing - but still had braced for a crash.~ "I would like to taste some of the food, if that’s alright."
 *She nodded.*
-~Her stomach was hungry but her body was being fed.~ ~she concluded it didn’t matter by whom.~
+~Her stomach was hungry but her body was being fed.~ ~She concluded it didn’t matter by whom.~
 "Not all of it, but yes.
 Just leave at least half for me."
 }
 {
 *He nodded*
-"then mind if I have the first bite?"
+"Then mind if I have the first bite?"
 *Martha nodded, looking around.*
-"I have a question: how far can I go in... this state?
+"I have a question: how far can I go in...
+This state?
 Like if I just walk into the blackness behind you?"
 "I wouldn’t, besides: that thing in your brain is somewhere in there."
-*he placed a napkin in her lap - properly.*
+*He placed a napkin in her lap - properly.*
 "While you’re there.
 Do you see the board any easier - why don’t you try writing on it" }
 {
 ~She did.~
-~It was like learning to walk - unsure of which muscles to use.~ ~only in this case: the muscles were some part of her brain.~ ~Occasionally she managed to move the cursor, or write a letter.~ ~But each time felt like an accident - and not what she intended.~ }
+~It was like learning to walk - unsure of which muscles to use.~ ~Only in this case: the muscles were some part of her brain.~ ~Occasionally she managed to move the cursor, or write a letter.~ ~But each time felt like an accident - and not what she intended.~ }
 {
-~She still had to close her eyes - even in this shadowy perspective.~ ~her vision was still in front of her mind...~
+~She still had to close her eyes - even in this shadowy perspective.~ ~Her vision was still in front of her mind...~
-~even if what she was seeing was an imagined perspective...~ ~her mind still had to turn to face the board.~
+~Even if what she was seeing was an imagined perspective...~ ~Her mind still had to turn to face the board.~
 *She leaned back.*
-~frustrated, unable to even make even a single letter.~ ~Try as she might, brute force of will was not enough.~ }
+~Frustrated, unable to even make even a single letter.~ ~Try as she might, brute force of will was not enough.~ }
 {
-*A server walked in front of her - a large steak meal was presented to her... * ~rossin, that is, along with many side dishes, including lobster.~ *She - rossin, dug in.*
+*A server walked in front of her - a large steak meal was presented to her... * ~Rossin, that is, along with many side dishes, including lobster.~ *She - rossin, dug in.*
 "How am I supposed to do this?"
 ~Martha asked.~